TheCloudTheory/arm-estimator/README.md

 ARM Cost Estimator follows a concept of [_running cost as architecture fitness function_](https://www.thoughtworks.com/radar/techniques/run-cost-as-architecture-fitness-function).
 You can make it an integral part of your CICD pipeline and quickly gather information of how much you're going to spend.

+## Main features
+* Detailed output containing information about cost of your infrastructure and metrics used for calculation
+* Seamless integration with ARM Templates and Bicep (with a little help of Bicep CLI)
+* Always fresh data thanks to direct calls to Azure Retail API
+* Native tool experience - no third-party services / proxies, everything relies on componenets delivered and used by Microsoft
+* Multi-option authentication based on `Azure.Identity` package - project automatically uses cached credentials from the running environment (supports Azure CLI / Environment credentials / Managed Identity and more)
+* Allows you to validate your deployment before it happens - if the template you used is invalid, an error with detailed information is returned
+* Support for both Incremental / Complete deployment modes (see `Usage` section)
+* Displaying delta describing difference between your current estimated cost and after changes are applied
+* An option to stop CICD process if estimations exceed given limit (see `Usage` section)
+* Supports passing parameters along with your template
+* Handles extension resources as long as they're correctly configured (i.e. define `scope` parameter)
+* Supports 17 different currencies
+* Allows for generating output as an artifact for further processing

 ## Installation
 ARM Cost Estimator can be download as ZIP package containing a single executable file.
 Check releases to find the most recent version download URL.